tajpatel58/MLOps-ZoomCamp/02-experiment-tracking/My_Notes.md

 `mlflow ui`

+- Mlflow defaults to creating an "mlruns" folder, which running: `mlflow ui`, will open the GUI based on this folder.
 - Recall from our ML Ops course with Andrew Ng, packages like mlflow and TFX have a metadata store.
 A metadata store is a sql database that stores the data lineage.
 Ie: as data passes from component to component we want to keep track of the steps used, this tracking is done using a SQL database.
-- To ensure mlflow runs with this backend database we need to use the command:
+-Mflow can also be configured with a backend database as it's easier to share across teams and we can even use a remote database:

 `mlflow ui --backend-store-uri sqlite:///mlflow.db`